ontodev/robot/docs/template.md

 AL rdfs:label@en
 ```

+### Manchester Parse Error

+The provided value cannot be parsed and may not be in proper Manchester syntax.
+See [Manchester Syntax](http://www.w3.org/2007/OWL/wiki/ManchesterSyntax) for more details.

+### Merge Error

+`--merge-before` and `--merge-after` cannot be used simultaneously.

+### Missing Template Error

+You must specify at least one template with `--template` to proceed.

+### Missing Type Error

+If no `CLASS_TYPE` column is included, ROBOT will default to using `subclass`.
+If a `CLASS_TYPE` column is included, though, each row must include a specified class type.
+If the `CLASS_TYPE` is left empty, this error message will be returned.

+### Multiple Property Type Error

+While the `PROPERTY_TYPE` column may include multiple types, only one of the logical types is allowed in each column: `subproperty`, `equivalent`, `disjoint`, or (for object properties only) `inverse`.
+To add other types of axioms on an OWL property, use a separate row.

+### Null ID Error

+An IRI cannot be created from the provided ID.
+This is most likely because the ID is not formatted properly, as an IRI or a CURIE.

+### Parse Error

+The content of a class expression cell (`C`) was not able to be parsed by OWLAPI.
+Check the formatting of the cell and the template string to ensure you are using valid CURIEs and/or IRIs.

+### Property Type Error

+The valid `PROPERTY_TYPE` values are: `subproperty`, `equivalent`, `disjoint`, and (for object properties only) `inverse`.

 ### Template File Error

 The template cannot be found in the current directory.
 Make sure the file exists and your path is correct.